brakmic/nickel-demo/README.md

 *Important*

-When building with Gulp/WebPack you must be in `src/static` where *Gulpfile.js* and *webpack.config.js* are.
+When building with Gulp/WebPack you must be in `src` where *Gulpfile.js* and *webpack.config.js* are.

 *LiveReload*